andrevidela/Research-report/Thesis/index.md

 ```
 ## Idris2 and multiplicities

 Linear types allow us to declare variable to be use either `0`, `1` or any number of times.
-However, we’ve seen this approach is pretty restrictive, we’ve also seen that this limitation has been caught on early on with Bounded Linear Logic.
-In our case, we’re interested in making program more efficient by avoiding extraneous memory allocation to take place.
+However, we’ve seen this approach is pretty restrictive, in this thesis we are interested in how to use multiplicities and quantitative types for the benefit of the user in terms of ergonomics and performance.

-As we’ve seen in the previous chapter, though those optimisations are promising, they are not necessarily significant for every program.
-I posit that in order to bring about _significant_ change, an equally significant (but not unreasonable) change must be made to the computational model: Changing the memory model to reference counting rather than runtime garbage collection.
+I posit that in order to bring about _significant_ change in performance, an equally significant (but not unreasonable) change must be made to the computational model.
+This section explores the idea of changing the memory model to reference counting rather than runtime garbage collection.

-In this section I will explain the premise that lead me to this statement and follow it up with preliminary work done to achieve this goal.

 ### Alternative semirings and their semantics

-Quantitative type theory track usage through a generic semirings, any implementation of QTT can use any semiring for it to function.
+Quantitative type theory tracks usage through a generic semirings, any implementation of QTT can use any semiring for it to function.
 Idris2 uses the following semiring:

 ```haskell
 data ZeroOneOmega = Rig0 | Rig1 | RigW